 In 1974, India adopted a well-defined national policy for children.
-In pursuance of this policy, it was decided to start a holistic metacentric programme with a compact package of services.
-The decision led to the formulation of the Integrated Child Development Services (ICDS) scheme – one of the most prestigious and premier national human resource development programmes of the GOI.
+In pursuance of this policy, it was decided to start a holistic metacentric program with a compact package of services.
+The decision led to the formulation of the Integrated Child Development Services (ICDS) scheme – one of the most prestigious and premier national human resource development programs of the GOI.

 Integrated Child Development Services 2020

 The total population under ICDS coverage is 70 million, which is approximately 7 percent of the total population of one billion.
 The main thrust of the scheme is on the villages where over 75 percent of the population lives.
 Urban slums are also a priority area of the program.

 The main objectives of the scheme are :

 - Improvement in the health and nutritional status of children 0–6 years and pregnant and lactating mothers.